 - Only a Flesh Wound: Being shot in the shoulder, arm, or leg will merely slow down a fictional character.
 A real person, on the other hand, has large blood vessels in those places, not to mention bones that can be broken and require major surgery (and possibly amputation) on the injured limb.

 - Percussive Maintenance: A device will always start working again if hit with the right force in the right place.
+Knowing where and how hard, however, is pretty much impossible without intimate knowledge of the device in question.

 - Ptero Soarer: In fiction, a chilling combination of dinosaur and vampire bat.
 In reality, far more complex.